TheCarsonWest/TheCarsonWest.github.io/test/content/File IO Modes.md

 ## [File IO Modes](./../file-io-modes/)

 ### Overview
-Python provides file handling modes to specify how the file is opened and how data is accessed.
+Python provides [File Handling](./../file-handling/) modes to specify how the file is opened and how data is accessed.
 The mode specifies the usage of the file, such as reading, writing, or appending.

 ### File IO Mode Options
 | Mode | Description |